google/gsocguides/pages/mentor/02-notes_for_first_year_organizations.md

 * Know and meet the deadlines for every part of participation: organization administration, GSoC contributor participation, and mentor participation.
 Use Google Calendars' alert feature and look at your GSoC dashboard at least once a week to remind you of upcoming deadlines.

-* Search the site and the Resources section in particular, but don't be afraid to ask questions on the appropriate mailing list, particularly the GSoC Mentor List.
+* Search the site and the Help section in particular, but don't be afraid to ask questions on the appropriate mailing list, particularly the GSoC Mentor List.

+* Read the emails GSoC Admins send to you.
+All of the information for each step of the program is in these emails.
+If you don't check the email address you provide for GSoC then you will need to change your habits to check those emails.
+The few emails tend to be long and filled with a lot of information rather than sending dozens of emails throughout the program.
+Each email will have many helpful links included to help you with the current and next stage of the program.

 * Talk to experienced organizations for advice; talk to new organizations for brainstorming.